Myopia (Nearsightedness)

 Causes, Symptoms, and Treatment Options

-Myopia, commonly known as nearsightedness, is a refractive error of the eye.
-In myopia, distant objects appear blurry, while close-up objects can be seen clearly.
-This condition occurs when the eyeball is too long or the cornea (the clear front surface of the eye) is too curved.
-As a result, light entering the eye focuses in front of the retina instead of directly on it.
+Myopia, commonly known as nearsightedness, is a common eye condition in which nearby objects are seen clearly while distant objects appear blurred.
+It occurs when the eyeball grows too long or the cornea is too curved, causing light to focus in front of the retina instead of directly on it.
+Myopia can affect both children and adults and often develops during school-age years.

 Myopia Treatment for Children and Teens